-Benin is a developing nation in the lowest 25% of the world's economies.
+Benin is a developing nation classified as low income.
 Located in western Africa (west of Burkina Faso and east of Nigeria), the climate is classified as dry (semi arid) in the north and humid equatorial (long dry season) in the south.

 See also: Library article for Yellow Fever